-Module Suggested Working Hours (required for individual learning) Learning Outcomes 1.
-MODULE 1 Integrated Approach 44 (8) Understand the Integrated Approach by investigating the common aspects of the full conflict cycle.
-Discuss the process and procedures used in the EEAS Crisis Response Mechanism.
-Discuss other EU crisis response mechanisms (Council and Commission) Analyse a conflict situation by addressing the root causes of the crisis and its actors, identify possible scenarios to the crisis and formulate potential EU response options within the framework of existing global and regional strategies Discuss the theory of change and its application to EU external action context.
-Share the key principles guiding the EU Integrated Approach to external conflict and crises, by understanding the security-development nexus and acknowledging the humanitarian-development one in fragile environments.
+Module Suggested Working Hours + (required for individual learning, E-Learning, etc) Suggested Contents MODULE 1 Integrated Approach 44 + (8) 1.1 The EU Integrated Approach and the common aspects of the full conflict cycle.
+1.2 Process and procedures used in the EEAS Crisis Response Mechanism.
+1.3 Other EU crisis response mechanisms (Council and Commission)

-1.7 Promote a conflict sensitive approach to fragile countries, human rights, gender and Women Peace and Security Agenda 2.
-MODULE 2a CSDP Crisis Management (political-strategic level) 44 (8) 2.1 Explain the Crisis Response Planning for a CSDP operation or mission and the roles and responsibilities of the relevant bodies.
-2.2 Contribute to politico-strategic level planning for a potential crisis, possible scenarios and including potential exit strategies.
-2.3 Discuss the challenges of the transfer of authority in CSDP operations planning from the political-strategic to the strategic level.
-2.4 Operate as part of a planning team at the political-strategic level under the direction and guidance of a senior strategic planner/ team leader.
-3. MODULE 2b CSDP Crisis Management (strategic level) 44 (8) 3.1 Explain the crisis response planning for a CSDP operation or mission and the roles and responsibilities of the relevant bodies.
-3.2 Contribute to strategic level planning for a potential crisis.
-3.3 Discuss the challenges of the transfer of authority in CSDP operations planning from the political-strategic to the strategic level.
-3.4 Operate as part of a planning team at the strategic level under the direction and guidance of a senior planner/ team leader TOTAL 88(16)
+1.4 Analysis of a conflict situation, the root causes of the crisis and its actors, identification of possible scenarios to the crisis and formulation of potential EU response options within the framework of existing global and regional strategies 1.5 Theory of change and its application to EU external action context.
+1.6 Key principles guiding the EU Integrated Approach to external conflict and crises, the security-development nexus and the humanitarian-development in fragile environments.
+1.7 Conflict sensitive approach to fragile countries, human rights, gender and Women Peace and Security Agenda 2.
+MODULE 2a CSDP Crisis Management (political-strategic level) 44 + (8) 2.1 Crisis Response Planning for a CSDP operation or mission and the roles and responsibilities of the relevant bodies.
+2.2 Politico-strategic level planning for a potential crisis, possible scenarios and including potential exit strategies.
+2.3 Challenges of the transfer of authority in CSDP operations planning from the political-strategic to the strategic level.
+2.4 Group work exercises simulating a core planning team at the political-strategic level under the direction and guidance of a senior strategic planner/ team leader.
+3. MODULE 2b CSDP Crisis Management (strategic level) 44 + (8) 3.1 Crisis response planning for a CSDP operation or mission and the roles and responsibilities of the relevant bodies.
+3.2 Strategic level planning for a potential crisis.
+3.3 Challenges of the transfer of authority in CSDP operations planning from the political-strategic to the strategic level.
+3.4 Group work exercises simulating a planning team at the strategic level under the direction and guidance of a senior planner/ team leader TOTAL 88 + (16)

-ELearning: AKU4 - CSDP Crisis Management Structures and the Chain of Command AKU6 - CSDP Decision Shaping/Making AKU 17 - Fragility and Crisis Management AKU 11A - Gender and the UNSCR 1325 women, peace and security agenda AKU 29 - Conflict Sensitivity (provided by EC/DG INTPA) AKU - Scenario Materials EU Global Strategy, Council Conclusions implementing EU Global Strategy and relevant EU polices and concepts including the EU Strategic Compass.
+ELearning: AKU 55 - EU Strategic Compass AKU4 - CSDP Crisis Management Structures and the Chain of Command AKU6 - CSDP Decision Shaping/Making AKU 17 - Fragility and Crisis Management AKU 11A - Gender and the UNSCR 1325 women, peace and security agenda AKU 29 - Conflict Sensitivity (provided by EC/DG INTPA) AKU - Scenario Materials EU Global Strategy, Council Conclusions implementing EU Global Strategy and relevant EU polices and concepts including the EU Strategic Compass and the Civilian CSDP Compact.
 Other publications on CSDP/CFSP related issues - supplemental material aimed to enhance knowledge on a specific topic.